 There are close links with the research laboratories and the Institute for Cancer Sciences at Glasgow University and CRUK at the Beatson Institute.

-A number of Clinical Oncology trainees undertake higher degrees out of programme at these laboratories.
+A number of Clinical Oncology trainees undertake higher degrees (PhD and MD) out of programme at these laboratories.
 Several trainees have undertaken post graduate posts elsewhere in the UK and abroad.

 Glasgow training programme has a unique 2 month block of specialist Radiology and physics teaching, which is attended between parts I and II FRCR.
 This was commended by the Royal College of Radiologists.